percona/psmysql-docs/docs/percona-sequence-table.md

 ## Table functions

 The function is an inline table-valued function.
 This function creates a temporary table with multiple rows.
 You can use this function within a single SELECT statement.
 Oracle MySQL Server only has the `JSON_TABLE` table function.
-The Percona Server for MySQL has the `JSON_TABLE` and `SEQUENCE_TABLE()` table functions.
+The Percona Server for MySQL has the `JSON_TABLE` and `PERCONA_SEQUENCE_TABLE()` table functions.
 A single SELECT statement generates a multi-row result set.
 In contrast, a scalar function (like [EXP(x)](https://dev.mysql.com/doc/refman/8.0/en/mathematical-functions.html#function_exp) or [LOWER(str)](https://dev.mysql.com/doc/refman/8.0/en/string-functions.html#function_lower) always returns a single value of a specific data type.

 ## Syntax